-In this tutorial, we will show you how to install and configuration of Ajenti on your CentOS 7 server.
+In this tutorial, we will show you how to install Ajenti Control Panel on CentOS 7.
 For those of you who didn’t know, Ajenti is a hosting control panel that allows you to set up a website very easily.
 It comes with a clean and modern interface, so setting up application servers, databases and routing should not be difficult at all.
 Moreover, it comes with great language support.
 Using Ajenti, you can set up applications written in PHP (PHP-FPM), Python (WSGI), Ruby, and Node.js in no time.
 Exim 4 and Courier IMAP are automatically configured so you can use virtual e-mails, DKIM, DMARC, and SPF.
 This control panel is written in Python and runs on multiple Linux distributions.

 Install Ajenti Control Panel on CentOS 7